shini4i/argo-watcher/web/README.md

 | `VITE_API_BASE_URL` | `''` (same origin) | Prepended to every REST call executed by `httpClient`.
 Set this when serving the SPA from a CDN or different domain. |
 | `VITE_WS_BASE_URL` | `''` (derived from `window.location`) | Optional WebSocket origin for the deploy-lock service.
 Provide when tunneling through another host. |

-Keycloak settings (URL, realm, client_id, privileged groups, token intervals) come from `/api/v1/config`.
-The frontend caches the config and only attempts SSO flows when `keycloak.enabled` is true.
+OIDC settings (issuer URL, client_id, privileged groups) come from `/api/v1/config` under the `oidc` key.
+The frontend caches the config and only attempts SSO flows when `oidc.enabled` is true.

 ## Development Workflow